trustgraph-ai/trustgraph/docs/tech-specs/flow-configurable-parameters.md

 #### Parameter Definitions (Stored in Schema/Config)

-Parameter definitions are stored centrally in the schema and config system with type "parameter-types":
+Parameter definitions are stored centrally in the schema and config system with type "parameter-type":

 ```json
 {